Fire Protection Systems, Permits, and Inspections

-The International Fire Code 2015 adopted codes for the City of Bryan Fire Department.
+The City of Bryan has adopted the 2021 International Fire Code.
 These codes provide reference to NFPA documents for plan submittal, installation, and maintenance of fire protection equipment, but they also have requirements that must be met.
 Please verify that your installation will also meet the adopted code before submission of plans.
 Below is a short listing of plan requirements that come from the NFPA standards.
 Please be sure to provide these at a minimum.
 An approved set of plans must be at the job site.

 The plans shall include a floor plan with usage of all rooms, initiating devices, notification devices with ratings, panel, annunciator panels, transponders, power supplies, power connection, battery and voltage calculations, conductor size, cut sheets, details of ceiling height and construction, interface of any fire safety controls, and classification of supervising station.

 Sprinkler and Standpipe System